The Risk Barn story.

 Based on a some what true story.

-The story starts sometime In 1905 when a lawyer out of Minnesota, decided to take a risk and move out west to stake his claim.
+The story starts sometime In 1905 when a Doctor Spectular named Dr. Glen from Pennselvaina, decided to tmove out west to stake his claim.
 Little did he know that the dry prairie land of the Snake River plains would be where the family would settle and lay their roots.
 Today it is known as Magic Valley of Idaho.

 This century old barn was built in the middle of the sage brush desert in what is Jerome, Idaho.
-Many wagon loads of lumber had to make a great journey to the spot were old red would sit, the barn sat at a artesian spring witch made a great stoping point for travelers heading too or from Twin Falls.
+Many wagon loads of lumber had to make a great journey to the spot were old red would sit, the barn was a stage stop for people heading south to Twinfalls.
+Dr. Glen named the barn after his daughter Wendy- hence the Wendy Glen Barn.
 The crossing the of all mighty Snake River was treacherous for every traveler, they risked their lives heading up or down the rocky canyon road facing falling rocks and steep sides.

 The barn was built on a foundation of lava rocks as most of the building in the area and era.
 Southern Idaho has an abundant amount of lava rock so at this time it was to go to building material.